 Traveling from Seoul to this historic city is easier than you might think.
 Whether you prefer trains or buses, there are several convenient ways to make the journey.
 Here’s a breakdown of your options to help you choose the best one for your schedule and budget.

 If you’re traveling by bus, the journey is equally straightforward.
-Buses from Gangnam Station take about 35 minutes, making them a great alternative for those who prefer road travel4.
+Buses from Gangnam Station take about 35 minutes, making them a great alternative for those who prefer road travel.
 Once you arrive, the city’s well-marked transportation routes make it easy to navigate to your next place of interest.

 Here’s a quick comparison of the train options:

-- Subway Line #1: 1,500 KRW, 53 minutes3
+- Subway Line #1: 1,500 KRW, 53 minutes

 - KORAIL: Moderate fare, 40-50 minutes

-- KTX: Fastest option, 30 minutes4
+- KTX: Fastest option, 30 minutes

 No matter which option you choose, the journey is designed to be efficient and comfortable.
 This makes the city an accessible thing to add to your travel plans, whether for a day trip or a longer stay.
 With these tips, you’ll be ready to explore with ease.